30320 - QUANTITATIVE METHODS FOR SOCIAL SCIENCES (MODULE II - STATISTICS)

 - Measuring political concepts (quantifying concepts, units of analysis, measurement error).

-- The Foundations of Statistical Inference (sampling, random selection, point and interval estimation).
+- The foundations of statistical inference (random sampling, point and interval estimation).

-- P. Pollock, The Essentials of Political Analysis, Sage (including the STATA companion book), 2012, 4th edition.
+- P. Pollock, The Essentials of Political Analysis, Sage, 2016, 5th edition, selected chapters.

 - P. POLLOCK, A Stata Companion to Political Analysis, Sage, 2015, 3rd edition, selected chapters.

 - A. AGRESTI, C. FRANKLIN, B. KLINGENBERG, The Art and Science of Learning from Data, Pearson, 2017 Global Edition, selected chapters.

 - Lecture Slides delivered through Blackboard platform for E-learning.